Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

 \subsection{Fixed-Point Iteration for Finite-horizon Discounted Cost MFGs}

+In this subsection, we develop the tools needed for our quantitative approximation results, closely following \cite{anahtarci2023q}.
+These results depend on the Lipschitz properties of the maps governing the updates of the $Q$-functions and state measures that characterize finite-horizon MFEs.
+To this end, we introduce the regularization procedure for discrete-time MFGs developed in \cite{SaBaRaSIAM} and establish the relevant Lipschitz properties needed to control the evolution of the $Q$-functions and state measures.
+In addition, we present a general qualitative contraction principle for finite-horizon MFEs that will play an important role in our approximation analysis.
+The sharp asymptotic behavior of this contraction condition requires spectral analysis and is deferred to the next subsection.

-Let MFG$_{\mathrm T}$ be the finite-horizon MFG $(X,A,c,p,\mu_0,T).$ We recall that the total variation norm between two probability measures $\mu$ and $\nu$ over $X$ is defined as Throughout this sub-section, we will make the following Lipschitz continuity assumption on our system components of MFG$_{\mathrm T}$: \begin{assumption} \begin{enumerate}[(a)] \item The one-stage reward function \( c \) satisfies the following Lipschitz bound:
+Let MFG$_{\mathrm T}$ be the finite-horizon MFG $(X,A,c,p,\mu_0,T).$ We recall that the total variation norm between two probability measures $\mu$ and $\nu$ over $X$ is defined as Throughout this subsection (and the rest of Section \ref{sect:fixpt}), we will make the following Lipschitz continuity assumption on our system components of MFG$_{\mathrm T}$: \begin{assumption} \begin{enumerate}[(a)] \item The one-stage reward function \( c \) satisfies the following Lipschitz bound:

 for all \( x, \hat{x} \in X \), all \( a, \hat{a} \in A \), and all \( \mu, \hat{\mu} \in \mathcal P(X) \).

 \item The stochastic kernel \( p(\cdot | x,a,\mu) \) satisfies the following Lipschitz bound: